Osgood Schlatter Disease: Why the Cause is Back-Related

-I know now that my specific prognosis could have been closer to 2-3 weeks, not most of my mid-late teens.
+I know now that my specific prognosis should have been closer to 2-3 weeks, not most of my mid-late teens.

 Is There a Better Explanation Than Growing Pains?

-It’s important to acknowledge that our current thinking does seem to make sense.
-Again, growing plus activity could logically create pain and dysfunction on it’s own.
+As mentioned above, it’s important to acknowledge that our current thinking does make sense.
+Growing plus activity could logically create pain and dysfunction on its own.

-Yes it’s still an overload and irritation of the knee.
+Yes OSD is still an overload and irritation of the knee.

 Yes the bump at the top of the shin is susceptible in young athletes as it’s yet to become rock-solid, permanent adult bone.